kaunel85/ong-bylaws/bylaws.md

 50. The Chapter will vote on a final budget at the first meeting of the school year.

-51. The Founder’s Day Celebration, as well as all mandatory GHQ fees (including insurance and Members’ dues) are to be added as fixed costs into the projected budget.
+51. The Founder’s Day Celebration, as well as all mandatory GHQ fees (including insurance and Member's dues) are to be added as fixed costs into the projected budget.

 52. Active Members who do not attend the Founder’s Day Celebration will not be reimbursed.
-Except as described in Bylaw 60.
+Except as described in Section 60.

 53. All dues and fees are non-transferable to another person.

 54. Members selected by the Chapter to attend any Phi Delta Theta conference(s) will not be reimbursed further than reimbursements provided by GHQ.

-55. Chapter Financial Records shall be kept in Microsoft Excel Format or on Google Sheets.
+55. Chapter Financial Records shall be kept in Microsoft Excel Format or on Google Sheets and be acessible to members.

 56. All reimbursements of funds are to be administered only after the treasurer has received:
-    1. A Chapter Reimbursement Request Form
+    1. A written request for reimbursement
     2. All applicable receipts
     3. Approval of the Executive Committee if the amount exceeds $100.00.
     4. Refunds are not to exceed allotted budget for the year unless approved by the Finance Committee and Executive Committee.